Stand Together Fellowship

-The Charles Koch Institute is a libertarian-oriented public policy research, programming, grant-making, and fellowship-funding organization based in Virginia.
-Named after Charles Koch, its founder and primary financier, it pursues conservative economic policies and a non-interventionist foreign policy that has been characterized as anti-neoconservative.
+Stand Together Fellowship, formerly known as the Charles Koch Institute is a libertarian-oriented public policy research, programming, grant-making, and fellowship-funding organization based in Virginia.
+Charles Koch is the group's founder and primary financier.
+Stand Together Fellowship pursues free market economic policies and a non-interventionist foreign policy that has been characterized as anti-neoconservative.

 History

-The Charles Koch Institute was established in 2011 and is housed in a building which it shares with the Charles Koch Foundation.
+The Charles Koch Institute was established in 2011 and housed in a building shared with the Charles Koch Foundation.
 According to Charles Koch, the institute is the beneficiary of a majority of his personal political donations, or those separate from what originates from Koch Industries.

 Governance

 The institute is governed by a board of directors composed of Charles Koch, Chase Koch, Elizabeth Koch, and Richard Fink.
 Its president is Brian Hooks.

-Programs

 Domestic policy

-According to the institute, it funds "research that furthers an understanding of how cronyism and corporate welfare affect individual and societal well-being".
+According to the organization, it funds "research that furthers an understanding of how cronyism and corporate welfare affect individual and societal well-being".

-In 2015 the organization partnered with the American Civil Liberties Union to study the implications of legislation limiting asset forfeiture in New Mexico.
+In 2015, the organization partnered with the American Civil Liberties Union to study the implications of legislation limiting asset forfeiture in New Mexico.
 The institute has also developed a Prison Entrepreneurship Program that sponsors business classes and a business plan competition for U.S. prison inmates.